Rape statistics: United States

 Drug use, especially alcohol, is frequently involved in rape.
 A study (only of rape victims that were female and reachable by phone) reported detailed findings related to tactics.
 In 47% of such rapes, both the victim and the perpetrator had been drinking.
 In 17%, only the perpetrator had been.
 7% of the time, only the victim had been drinking.
 Rapes where neither the victim nor the perpetrator had been drinking were 29% of all rapes.
+Not only has it been a factor in the rates of sexual assault on campus, but because of the prevalence, assaults are also being affected specifically by the inability to give consent when intoxicated and bystanders not knowing when to intervene due to their own intoxication or the intoxication of the victim.

 Koss, Gidycz and Wi published a study in 1987 where they interviewed approximately 6,000 college students on 32 college campuses nationwide.
 They asked several questions covering a wide range of behaviours.
 From this study, 15% of college women answered "yes" to questions about whether they experienced something that met the definition of rape.
 12% of women answered "yes" to questions about whether they experienced something that met the definition of attempted rape.
 Moreover, depending on the region, 2-6% of the men interviewed admitted to rape.
 While the study focused on female victims and male perpetrators; it did not consider rape of men or rape in LGBT relationships.

 In 1995, the CDC replicated part of this study with 8,810 students on 138 college campuses.
 They examined rape only, and did not look at attempted rape.
 They found that 20% of women and 4% of men had experienced rape in the course of her or his lifetime.

 In 2000, the National Institute of Justice and the Bureau of Justice Statistics published a study called "The Sexual Victimization of College Women" based on a 1996–1997 survey.
 The study found that 3.1% of undergraduate women reported experiencing an act that met the researchers' definition of rape or attempted rape during a 6–7-month academic year.
 However, of those found to have experienced completed rape, only 46.5% of the victims answered that they considered the incident to be a rape, while 48.8% did not and 4.7% were unsure.
 The study also found that 10.1% of college women experienced rape and 10.9% experienced attempted rape prior to entering college.
 Victimization of men was not considered as part of this study.